Our Annual Impact

 This loan program directly benefits those with medical needs – with no cost or income qualifications.
 This program is funded exclusively with monetary and equipment donations.
 Learn More

-5,269 pieces of medical equipment loaned- saving our community over $ 1.5 million in medical equipment expenses.
+6,408 pieces of medical equipment loaned- saving our community hundreds of thousands of dollars in medical equipment expenses.

 Over the Top Wig Program